3 Simple Budgeting Categories for Busy Moms | An Easy Way to Manage Your Budget

 - Credit Card Bills

-- Health Expenses (medications,co-pays)
+- Medical Expenses (medications,co-pays)

 Write down the expenses in this column that you have to pay.